 RushCard also has an early direct deposit feature but the funds can only be credited towards the prepaid card.

-Deposits up to $250,000 are insured through Chime’s partner, The Bancorp Bank, Member FDIC; Transactions are protected by the Visa Zero Liability Policy, and the mobile app is protected by two-factor authentication.
+Deposits up to $250,000 are insured through Chime’s partner, The Bancorp Bank, N.A., Member FDIC; Transactions are protected by the Visa Zero Liability Policy, and the mobile app is protected by two-factor authentication.
 In case the card gets lost or stolen, the client can block it through the mobile app.

 RushCard is also covered by the Visa Zero Liability Policy and the mobile app has a One Touch Access protection.
 In case the prepaid card gets lost or stolen, clients can prevent new purchases through its mobile app.